-The challenges posed by social diversity and the overlapping social diversities -religion, sect, ethnicity, language and caste- are more complex.
-The definition itself of "majority" and "minority" is complicated as their boundaries are fuzzy: the languages of majorities and minorities have not become common; communities are not cohesive homogeneous entities; and in most cases there are no fixed majorities or minorities.
-Notwithstanding this complexity, there have been attempts at political re-organization along ethnical lines, with the creation of Bangladesh being the most conspicuous example.
-Despite being part of a Muslim nation, the residents of East Pakistan put more emphasis on their linguistic commonality and succeeded from Pakistan to create what is arguably the most ethnically homogenous country in the region today.
-However, contrary to hopes that this would lead to a more accommodative government without ethnical discrimination, the present-day experience of minorities like Hindu and Chakma-Buddhist proves otherwise..
+The challenges posed by social diversity and the overlapping of spatial and social diversities -religion, sect, ethnicity, language and caste are more complex.
+The definition itself of "majority" and "minority" is complicated, as their boundaries are fuzzy: the languages of majorities and minorities have not become common; communities are not cohesive homogeneous entities; and there are no fixed majorities or minorities, as the self-recognition as a member of the majority or minority depends upon regional or political contexts.